 If you’ve been itching to ditch that outdated wallpaper border in your RV then I’ll show you exactly how to remove wallpaper border in your RV!
 I recently did a makeover on our entire camper and it turned out AMAZING!
-(I’ll show you that on Friday!).
+(See our finished RV makeover here).
 The first step was to remove that outdated wallpaper border before we painted.
 I’ll show you how!

 *UPDATE* I have since discovered an even BETTER and faster way to remove the wallpaper border without any elbow grease needed!
 Go here to read how to remove wallpaper border fast and easy!

 How To Remove Wallpaper Border in an RV